MaxIsJoe/clickity-clacks/README.md

 # Clickity Clacks

-An extension that plays sounds while typing for firefox, inspired by OpreaGX.
+An extension that plays sounds while typing for firefox, inspired by OperaGX.

 ## Notes: